Shauna Sexton Flaunts Bare Booty In Thong Bikini In New Instagram Video

 And prior to that, Shauna posted an Instagram photo on April 7.
 It showed her sitting on a wooden staircase, as she wore a strapless dress with a jacket falling down her arms.
 She wore chunky black boots, along with a pair of glasses or sunglasses.
 She hugged herself in the photo.

 Prior to that, Sexton posted a sweet Instagram photo with her dog.
 The two of them sat at the edge of a cliff.
-She wore a blue jacket with a baseball hat, and crouched next to the dog.
+She wore a blue jacket with a baseball hat and crouched next to the dog.
 The dog was large and black.
 They appeared to be taking in the views, which were of an impressive valley.

 And for fans that were wondering: Shauna shared information on what she looks for in guys, as reported by E!
 News.